meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 - Put it as it, it will be treated as an invalid opcode so surrounded by invalid opcodes, but it will be inaccessible.
 - It can be put in the 2 bytes following a pseudo-opcode `R`, `L`, `A` or `S`.
 Indeed, these pseudo-opcodes generate a `PUSH4` opcode followed with the two bytes we put after the pseudo-opcode.

 Since the first option seems to make the `ff` opcode inaccessible, we will explore the second option.
 For example, if in the input program there is `Aff00` (encoded `41ff00`), the compiler will add somewhere in the output EVM bytecode `63ff00` (`PUSH4 0xff00`).
 But here, the opcode `ff` is inside the scope of a `PUSH4`, so there is no way that it can be executed.
 We need to make this opcode executable.
 To do so, we can escape the `63` opcode (`PUSH4`) with another `PUSH` opcode placed before.
-We saw [before](#3-invalid-opcodes-can-badly-influence-the-output-code) how to do that: we can put a `PUSHN` opcode, with $N$ enough large, in the input program such that, even if it is surrouded by invalid opcodes, it can escape the `PUSH4` opcode before `ff00`.
+We saw [before](#3-invalid-opcodes-can-badly-influence-the-output-code) how to do that: we can put a `PUSHN` opcode, with $N$ enough large, in the input program such that, even if it is surrounded by invalid opcodes, it can escape the `PUSH4` opcode before `ff00`.
 To determine the value of $N$, we need to know the exact bytecode created by the input program `Aff00`.
 We see in the code:

 ```solidity
 } else if (op == "A") {